Don't Get A Pit Bull

 So if you love the true Pit Bull at its core, not the distorted view of them, get a Pit Bull by all means and let’s make sure together that you’re growing into the most amazing team you can be.

 About the author:

-Simone Krebser - CPDT: Owner and head dog trainer of K9 Possible Dog Training serving the Okanagan Valley in British Columbia from Osoyoos to Penticton and Kelowna.
+Simone Krebser - CPDT: Owner and head dog trainer of K9 Possible Dog Training.
 Certified dog trainer, certified pet first aid instructor, member of the IACP, dog crazy and chocolate/cheese addict.
 “My life revolves around dog’s day in and out and I wouldn’t have it any other way.
 It is my goal to help enhance the lives of all the adventurous and outdoorsy dog owners that crave no limits”